 In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles" (SFAS 168"), which amends SFAS 162, "The Hierarchy of Generally Accepted Accounting Principles."
-SFAS 168 will become the source of authoritative U.S. GAAP recognized by the FASB to be applied by nongovernmental entities.
+Both of these standards were primarily codified into ASC Topic 105, "Generally Accepted Accounting Standards" ("ASC Topic 105").
+The ASC will become the source of authoritative U.S. GAAP recognized by the FASB to be applied by nongovernmental entities.
 Rules and interpretive releases of the SEC under authority of federal securities laws are also sources of authoritative GAAP for SEC registrants.
-On the effective date, SFAS 168 will supersede all then-existing non-SEC accounting and reporting standards.
-All other non-grandfathered non-SEC accounting literature not included in SFAS 168 will become non-authoritative.
-SFAS 168 is effective for financial statements issued for interim and annual periods ending after September 15, 2009.
-The Company is currently assessing the impact SFAS 168 will have on its financial statements, but does not expect a significant impact from adoption of the pronouncement.
+On the effective date, ASC Topic 105 will supersede all then-existing non-SEC accounting and reporting standards.
+All other non-grandfathered non-SEC accounting literature not included in the ASC will become non-authoritative.
+ASC Topic 105 is effective for financial statements issued for interim and annual periods ending after September 15, 2009.